wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

    Li)     customDataSourceMaxResults         -   Integer value to be used as 'max-results' while listing a CustomDataSources with optional parameters.(Make sure to use  '1' or '2').
    Lii)    customDataSourceStartIndex         -   Integer value to be used as 'Start-index' while listing a CustomDataSources with optional parameters.(Make sure to use  '1' or '2').

-   Liii)   AdWordsLinkMaxResults              -   Integer value to be used as 'max-results' while listing a AdWordsLink with optional parameters.(Make sure to use  '1' or '2').
+   Liii)   adWordsLinkMaxResults              -   Integer value to be used as 'max-results' while listing a AdWordsLink with optional parameters.(Make sure to use  '1' or '2').
-   Liv)    AdWordsLinkStartIndex              -   Integer value to be used as 'Start-index' while listing a AdWordsLink with optional parameters.(Make sure to use  '1' or '2').
+   Liv)    adWordsLinkStartIndex              -   Integer value to be used as 'Start-index' while listing a AdWordsLink with optional parameters.(Make sure to use  '1' or '2').
-   Lv)     AdWordsLinkName                    -   Text to be used as 'Name' which is a mandatory parameter while creating a AdWordsLink.
+   Lv)     adWordsLinkName                    -   Text to be used as 'Name' which is a mandatory parameter while creating a AdWordsLink.
-   Lvi)    AdWordsLinkCustomerId              -   Use the customer ID obtained under Step 6 ii.
+   Lvi)    adWordsLinkCustomerId              -   Use the customer ID obtained under Step 6 ii.
    Lvii)   adWordsLinkUpdatedName             -   Text to be used as 'Name' while updating a AdWordsLink with mandatory parameters.
-   Lviii)  adWordsLinkautoTaggingEnabled      -   Text to be used as 'adWordsLinkautoTaggingEnabled' while updating a AdWordsLink with optional parameters.
+   Lviii)  adWordsLinkAutoTaggingEnabled      -   Text to be used as 'adWordsLinkAutoTaggingEnabled' while updating a AdWordsLink with optional parameters.
 (Make sure to use a boolean value).
    Lix)    adWordsLinkPatchName               -   Text to be used as 'Name' while patch_updating a AdWordsLink with optional parameters.
-   Lx)     adWordsLinkpatchautoTaggingEnabled -   Text to be used as 'adWordsLinkautoTaggingEnabled' while patch_updating a AdWordsLink with optional parameters.
+   Lx)     adWordsLinkPatchAutoTaggingEnabled -   Text to be used as 'adWordsLinkAutoTaggingEnabled' while patch_updating a AdWordsLink with optional parameters.
 (Make sure to use a boolean value).

    Lxi)    experimentMaxResults               -   Integer value to be used as 'max-results' while listing a Experiment with optional parameters.(Make sure to use  '1' or '2').
    Lxii)   experimentStartIndex               -   Integer value to be used as 'Start-index' while listing a Experiment with optional parameters.(Make sure to use  '1' or '2').